Skip to main content

 Consortia

-In general, a group of organisations, companies, and/or people forming a grouping to achieve common interests and buying power.
+In general, a group of organisations, companies, and/or people forming a group to achieve common interests and buying power.
 Consortia are sometimes referred to as “TMCs” or travel management companies.
-Restricted viewership of contracted Consortia rates are in GDS by travel agencies using authorisation codes.
+Viewership of contracted Consortia rates in GDS is restricted to travel agencies using authorisation codes.

 Conversion rate